jakevandervaate/sitesync/README.md

 Start the script by with the command for the script (`./sitesync.sh` if you're in the same directory as the script).

-The options for the second argument are either `demo`, or `deploy`.
+The options for the second argument are either `build`, or `deploy`.

 The third argument should be the path to the directory of your website, like `example/`.

 Here are examples of the whole command (assuming you are in the same directory as the script and the websites)

-`./sitesync.sh demo example/` generates a local version of the website.
+`./sitesync.sh build example/` generates a local version of the website.

 or